Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 ---
-title: 'How Narwhals and scikit-lego came together to enable dataframe-agnosticism'
+title: 'How Narwhals and scikit-lego came together to achieve dataframe-agnosticism'
 authors: [marco-gorelli]
 published: May 26, 2024
 description: 'And how your library can become dataframe-agnostic too'
 category: [PyData ecosystem]
+featuredImage:
+  src: /posts/scikit-lego-narwhals/scikit_lego_narwhals_handshake.jpg
+  alt: 'Narwhals logo'
+hero:
+  imageSrc: /posts/scikit-lego-narwhals/scikit_lego_narwhals_handshake.png
+  imageAlt: 'Scikit-lego and Narwhals logos, with handshake in between'
 ---

 # How scikit-lego became dataframe-agnostic

-Scikit-lego is a Python project which provides extra building blocks on top of scikit-learn.
+[Scikit-lego](https://github.com/koaning/scikit-lego) is a Python project from the [scikit-learn](https://scikit-learn.org/stable/) ecosystem that contributes extra estimators for machine-learning pipelines.
-It provides some extra functionality such as `TimeGapSplit` and `add_lags` which may be considered too niche for scikit-learn itself.
-These functions have always only ever supported pandas...up until now!
+It's a relatively popular project with over 1000 Github stars and 20,000 downloads a month.
+It's popularity comes from industry as many of the tools that it provides aren't proven to be state-of-the-art, but fall a bit more in the 'tricks that work' category.
+These features include a GroupedEstimator which can effectively run full pipelines split per subset, a TimeGapSplit cross validator for timeseries that adds a gap between train and test set and a whole suite of techniques that leverage mixture methods for outlier detection and non-linear classification.

+Recently, because polars has been gaining traction, the library maintainers have been looking for a simple way to support multiple dataframe implementations.
+The project still wants to support pandas, but it would be a shame if newer dataframes couldn't be supported.

+Enter narwhals.
 As of scikit-lego 0.9.0, you can also pass dataframes from Polars, Modin, cuDF, and in principle a whole host of other dataframes.
 But, how does it work?
 Why did they use Narwhals?
 Why don't they just